shesko/poll-it/README.md

-# Poll It
+# Poller Bear

 A simple poller that can be used in both JavaScript and TypeScript projects.
-With "Poll It" you can continuously perform an operation indefinitely or until a condition is met.
+With "Poller Bear" you can continuously perform an operation indefinitely or until a condition is met.

 ## Usage